Thequenny/Medical_Imaging_Assistant/README.md

 # Medical_Imaging_Assistant

 A tool for inspecting medical imaging datasets before they are used to train AI models.
-It generates summary reports and analyzes selected slices with a vision-language model (VLM).
+It generates summary reports and analyzes selected slices with a vision language model (VLM).
 This project uses the Qwen model via an Ollama server.

 Detailed documentation for NIfTI/DICOM analysis and command-line workflows is available in [docs/dataset_analysis.md](docs/dataset_analysis.md).